 From the elevation of 5180m, we will hike up at dawn to reach Kala Patthar (5545m) for the mesmerizing view of the sunrise over the snow-capped Himalayas.
 Kala Patthar is the best vintage point for the view of the Mt.
 Everest and other neighboring peaks like Mt.
 Changtse, Mt.
 Lhotse, Mt.
 Nuptse, etc. The first light of the sunrise over the gigantic Himalayas is the one-time opportunity to capture the moment in the camera for the lifetime memory.
 After spending some time here in Kala Patthar, we will head back to Gorakshep, have our breakfast and ready again to walk towards Pheriche (4320m).
 The walk will be much faster as we descend down to Pheriche and stay overnight here with 3 meals.

 Early morning walk from Pheriche to Namche via Tengboche is descent.
 It will take about 7 – 8hours and we will arrive at Namche Bazaar by late afternoon.
 After dinner, we will take rest for the day.

 Last day of trekking on the mountain, we will walk from Namche Bazaar to Phakding and then to Lukla.
 We will cross the Hillary Suspension Bridge as before and then we will slowly walk down to Lukla.
 The dream of conquering Mt.
 Everest is achieved.
 Last Overnight stay and 3 meals in the mountains.

 The same thrilling flight from Lukla to Kathmandu enjoying the scenic views of the Himalayas from the flight.
-After landing in Kathmandu, the representative of Step On Himalaya will transfer you to the hotel for freshening up.
-Then you can either rest or walk around or do shopping of souvenirs or gifts.
-A farewell dinner from the team of Step On Himalaya.
+After landing in Kathmandu, the representative of Step on Himalaya will transfer you to the hotel for freshening up.
+Then you can either rest or walk around or do the shopping for souvenirs or gifts.
+A farewell dinner from the team of Step on Himalaya.